cwendorf/EASI/docs/Examples/BodyWellRegressionDataExample.md

 ### Analyses of the Regression Line

-First, we can get a display of the regression line (with the confidence interval suppressed).
+Importantly, we can get a display of the regression line (with the confidence interval suppressed).

 ```r
 plotRegression(BodySatisfaction,Wellbeing,interval="none",xlim=c(1,5),points=TRUE)